asle/lenovo_m93p_mini_hackintosh/README.md

 ## Misc.

+### Cosmetics
+As you see I have added the OpenCanopy.efi and the resource folder so the startup is a little nicer to look at with icons.
+Remove the "-v" in boot-args if you want a clean, no-text startup.
+I just like to see what is going on :-)

 ### Performance ###
 This m93p is an i5 4590T, 4-core/4-thread.
 It is faster than a 2014 Mac Mini!
 I just love the Haswell versions since they are so easy to hack- Skylake has been a pain regarding sleep and GPU issues.
 This m93p runs 17 tracks in Logic Pro X (the test file) with all plugins.
 Not bad for a machine you can get for $100-$200 used.
 You can increase the performance if you swap in a i7 4785T.